I like lists and here is a list. Not as exciting as ski days, but arguably more hygge.

 Wellness- Nathan Hill- My parents stayed together for much longer than they should have.
 I had a jumpy trigger finger when it came to calling it quits on my first marriage.
 I am married currently.
 Thusly!
 I have a keen interested in what people have to say about relationships.
 I think Nathan Hill’s downfall is his need to make a book with a dozen interconnected plots when any one of them would be beautiful.

-So Late in the Day, Stories of Women and Men- Claire Keegan- I haven’t intentionally read short stories in a while, but this book makes me want more.
+So Late in the Day, Stories of Women and Men- Claire Keegan- Viva la short story!
 I loved not only how she wrote but what she had to say.
 When Jimmy and I first moved in together, I relocated my belongings to his SLC home.
 I jettisoned a good deal of my stuff (hand me downs from residency- the couch, my mattress, random kitchen stuff, etc).
-I am all-in for a purge, however there was something unsettling about assimilating into someone else’s life.
-I really related to the short story about the man being surprised that his fiancée had worldly possessions.
+I am all-in for a purge, however there was something unsettling about assimilating so thoroughly into someone else’s life.
+I related to the short story about the man being surprised that his fiancée had worldly possessions.
+As an aside, I think the mere concept of a fiancée is an absurdity and I shit on the atrocity that so many people use this word.

 Outlive- Peter Atila- In progress.
-Also, knee jerk reaction to his intro is that he sounds like he would have been a total nightmare of an intern.
-I cannot imaging how pharmacy would feel about any physician Willie-nillie changing medication dosing.
+Also, knee jerk reaction to his intro is that he sounds like he would have been a total nightmare (and maybe narcissist?) of an intern.

 Small Things Like These- Claire Keegan- When you’ve got the voice, you’ve got the voice.
 I have a desperation to go to Ireland and this did nothing to change that.
 It was set in the 80s, which was confusing because it seems more like the US in the early 1900s.
 I don’t know what, historically, accounts for these differences.
 I went deep Sinead after she passed this year and I have thought a lot about the Catholic Church (oddly, the foundation for my life as a human) subsequently.

 The Paris Apartment- Lucy Foley- Trash!
 But quasi enjoyable trash.
+(Using the word quasi liberally).
 The definition of a beach read.
 And I did, in fact, read it on the beach.
 It is so far outside of my usual genre that it made my head spin a little.
-This book has the feeling of having been made up by the mind of a sort of pervy pre-teen.
+This book has the feeling of having been written by a pervy pre-teen.

 Between Two Kingdoms- Suleika Jaouad- Queen.
-I haven’t read a cancer book since middle school when it was all the rage to sink into a Lurlene McDaniel and cry it out.
+I haven’t read a “cancer book” since middle school when it was all the rage to sink into a Lurlene McDaniel novel and cry it out.
 But, seriously, this book is beautiful.
 It lends a perspective to my work as an ER doc.
+AND (and!)
+I really like Suleika and her art.

 The Heaven & Earth Grocery Store- James McBride- This.
 I loved this book and tore through it.
 The story is beautiful.
 It reminds me of All The Light We Cannot See in terms of storytelling genius.
 A well crafted, thoughtfully written novel all the way to the end.
 Despite its numerous characters, keeping track of everyone is a cinch.
 I think it’s because of how vibrantly the author brings the personalities to life.